(301) 495-3131 Call For a Free Consultation

 How Much is a Wrongful Death Claim Worth?

 Like personal injury claims, the amount you may receive in a wrongful death claim will depend on the damages suffered.
-While some are comparatively easy to value, such as medical expenses and lost wages, non-economic losses like pain and suffering are more challenging to quantify.
+While some are comparatively easy to value, such as medical expenses and lost wages, non-economic losses like physical pain and suffering are more challenging to quantify.

-As of 2022, the cap on non-economic damages in Maryland wrongful death lawsuits is $905,000 if there is a single beneficiary.
+As of 2024, the cap on non-economic damages in Maryland wrongful death lawsuits is $935,000 if there is a single beneficiary.
 If there are two or more beneficiaries, the total is $1,357,500.
 The combined limit for a wrongful death claim and survivorship action is $2,262,500.

 The cap on non-economic damages for wrongful death cases based on medical malpractice is $860,000 for a single beneficiary.
 For two or more, the amount of 125% of whatever cap is in place.
 This amount goes up every year, so we will advise you of any caps that may apply to your compensation claim.